cu-scalab/project-3/readme.md

 # Creating a Write back Cache

-1. You should take an input file specifying cache configuration (# sets, associativity, line size), and then a list of Reads/Writes and addresses.
+1. You should take an input file specifying cache configuration (Number of sets, associativity, line size), and then a list of Reads/Writes and addresses.
 Values don't matter for writes.

 2. You should track all relevant info for the access, including if it is a miss or hit and requires a mem access.